kubernetes/enhancements/keps/sig-scheduling/4816-dra-prioritized-list/README.md

 would need a higher score, which currently is planned for beta of this feature.
 For alpha, the scheduler may still pick a node with a less preferred device, if there are nodes with each type of device available.

+#### Scoring

+Full support for scoring in DRA is not in scope for this feature, but we will implement limited scoring to make sure that nodes which can satisfy claims with higher ranked subrequests are preferred over others.

+We will implement this by letting the dynamicresources scheduler plugin implement the `Score` interface.

+The allocation result for each node will be given a score based on the ranking of the chosen subrequests across all requests using the `FirstAvailable` field across all claims referenced by the Pod.
+Since the number of subrequests for each request is capped at 8, we will compute a score between 1 and 8 for each request, with 8 being the best (i.e. the first option was chosen) and 1 if the 8th subrequest was chosen.
+We save the score of 0 in case we want to implement optional requests.
+Since the score for every node is computed based on the same claims, we end up with a ranking of the results from all nodes.

+We don't see a need to normalize the scores for now, but this might be needed when we implement more complicated scoring in the future.

 ### Test Plan